 What Should We Learn from this?

-- Focus your efforts on maximising your rankings in your weaker subjects rather than trying to excel even further in subjects where you’re already ranked among the best in your school.
+Focus your efforts on maximising your rank in your weaker subjects rather than trying to excel even further in subjects where you’re already ranked among the best at your school.
 The effects on your ATAR will be greater than if you were to focus on your strongest subjects.

-- Aim to continually improve your ranking.
+Aim to continually improve your ranks.
 Immediately after each assessment, complete a PMI form (Plus, Minus, Ideas), and review your comments before starting on the next assessment task.
 PMI forms can be found here.